foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 - Consider using [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) when you need to attach additional properties to core objects that don't have flags.

 # Overwriting Foundry Core Behavior
 - Code as defensively as possible when writing a module which aims to overwrite or replace Core functionality/logic.
+If something causes an error in your logic, it would be best to implement a fallback to the core behavior you are replacing.

 From Atropos:
 > The risk of this kind of failure will always be higher for modules which fundamentally exist for the purpose of overwriting core functions to behave differently in ways that are not allowed by the supported API.
 Not to pick on the "Perfect Vision" module - but it excavates most of the vision/lighting rendering of Foundry VTT and replaces it with different logic.
 A module like this is extremely vulnerable to all sorts of breaks in ways that I cannot possibly account for when I am making development decisions.